torchbox/tbxforms/README.md

 > "tbxforms-", e.g. `.govuk-button` to `.tbxforms-button` and
 > `@mixin govuk-clearfix` to `@mixin tbxforms-clearfix`.

-Installing the complete GOV.UK Frontend increases the bundle size, which is unnecessary for most projects.
-While this increases the bundle size for government projects, the former outweighs the latter.
+For non-government projects, installing the complete GOV.UK Frontend package unnecessarily increases the bundle size as we only need form-related styles.

+For government projects, this increases the bundle size as both `tbxforms` and `govuk-frontend` must be installed.
+However, these projects are less common, so they are not prioritised.

 ## Installation